Using A Home Equity Loan On An Investment Property: A Guide

 • Buying an investment property is a good way to earn passive income.

-• Home equity loans come with lower rates than most other types of loans.
+• Home equity loans have lower interest rates than most other types of loans.

-• Your loan payments will stay consistent each month, making it easier to budget for the loan.
+• Each month, you make the same loan payment, making it easier to budget for the loan.

 Cons